jmuehlig/perf-cpp/docs/recording-parallel.md

 multithread_event_counter.close();
 ```

-This action is optional and will occur automatically upon object deconstruction if `close()` is not invoked manually.
+This action is optional and will occur automatically upon object destruction if `close()` is not invoked manually.

 ---